Missoula's hands-on science center dedicated to igniting passion for discovery through science.

 Discovery Bench Activities

 spectrUM invites scientists and community leaders to be role models in our museum.
-You can drop in to meet our special guests at the Discovery Bench.
+You can drop in to meet these special guests at the Discovery Bench.

 Location